 (a) Peace Officer Selection Requirements

-The purpose of these regulations is to implement the minimum peace officer selection standards set forth in California Government Code section 1031 and as authorized by California Penal Code section 13510.
+The purpose of these regulations is to implement the minimum peace officer selection standards set forth in California Government Code sections 1029, 1031 and 1031.4, and as authorized by California Penal Code section 13510.
 Peace officer training requirements are addressed separately in Commission Regulations 1005 and 1007.
 All POST documents and forms mentioned in these regulations are available on the POST website (www.post.ca.gov).

 (1) Every POST-participating department and/or agency (hereinafter referred to as “department”) shall ensure that every “peace officer candidate”, as defined in subsection 1950(b), satisfies all minimum selection requirements specified in the following regulations unless waived by the Commission on a case by case basis.
 Statutory requirements in these regulations cannot be waived by the Commission.

-• Reading and Writing Ability Assessment (Regulation 1951)
+• Reading and Writing Ability Assessment (Commission Regulation 1951)